yeus/acrofinder/README.md

 # Acronyms and Abbreviations finder

-this project is about two things:
+This project is about two things:

-* A repository containing a list of acronyms fpr space-related purposes.
+* A repository containing a list of acronyms for space-related purposes.
-* A script that intends to make your life easier when searching for acronyms in documents.
+* A script that makes your life easier when searching for acronyms in documents.
   The script can handle all text files (latex, markdown etc..), latex files, pdf-files and docx (word) files

 acrofinder:   takes a text file and replaces all occurences of acronyms in the acronym list with its counterpart

-just edit this file to add nwe acronyms:
+just edit this file to add new acronyms:

 [acronymlist.csv](acronymlist.csv)

-# installation
+# Installation

-## prerequisits
+## Prerequisits

 * docx2txt
     - install under linux: